 As a parent, it may feel like the worrying never ends.
 During the summer, you worry about your children’s safety when they are out riding bikes, at camp, and hanging out with friends.
 Now that the end of August is approaching, you have to consider your children’s safety on the way to school, at school, and after school.
 To mitigate your worry (as much as you can), you prepare your children, no matter how young or old they are, for back to school safety.
 Yet, no matter how prepared your children are and vigilant you remain, your child could be injured in a pedestrian-vehicle accident while walking to school, in a bus accident, in a slip and fall at school, or during an after-school activity.

-If your child is injured this school year, please do not hesitate to contact an experienced Denver personal injury lawyer at the Law Office of Jennifer L. Donaldson.
+If your child is injured this school year, please do not hesitate to contact an experienced Denver personal injury lawyer at Donaldson Law, LLC.
 If another person is to blame for the incident, you may have the right to pursue compensation for your and your child’s economic and non-economic injuries.

 Preparing Your Child to Walk to and From School